j256/simplelogging/README.md

 The goal of this library is to be a small logging facade that backends to a number of standard logging packages and that can be copied into another project.
 This allows you to write your code and include log messages without having a fixed dependency on any one logging package.
 I include this code into my libraries and so they can stay agnostic.
-This ogging code allows you to write messages with the slf4j-style `{}` argument support and then backend to a number of other logging libraries or you can easily implement your own.
+This logging code allows you to write messages with the slf4j-style `{}` argument support and then backend to a number of other logging libraries or you can easily implement your own.
 It also handles arrays appropriately and supports up to 4 arguments before forcing the caller to pass in an object array or calling a different `logArgs(...)` method for variable arguments.

-I understand that this facade seems similar to other logging systems which separate their API from the implementation.
+I understand that this facade is similar to other logging systems which separate their API from the implementation.
-What I don't like the requirement on classpath order to satisfy the connection between the API and the backend.
+I think SimpleLogging is better than the others because it doesn't use the classpath order to satisfy the connection between the API and the backend.
 SimpleLogging includes calls directly to specific backend APIs which can be chosen through code or configuration.
 This direct calling allows for more control over the backend selection and possibly fewer dependencies.

+SimpleLogging is also designed to be copied into your open source project so you don't have to add a maven dependency.
+Just copy the java files from ``src/main/java`` into your source tree and rename the packages as necessary.
+Please also copy the ``SIMPLELOGGING_LICENSE.txt`` file which is the very permissive ISC license.

 * The source code be found on the [git repository](https://github.com/j256/simplelogging).  [![CircleCI](https://circleci.com/gh/j256/simplelogging.svg?style=svg)](https://circleci.com/gh/j256/simplelogging) [![CodeCov](https://img.shields.io/codecov/c/github/j256/simplelogging.svg)](https://codecov.io/github/j256/simplelogging/)
 * Maven packages are published via [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.j256.simplelogging/simplelogging/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/com.j256.simplelogging/simplelogging/) [![javadoc](https://javadoc.io/badge2/com.j256.simplelogging/simplelogging/javadoc.svg)](https://javadoc.io/doc/com.j256.simplelogging/simplelogging)